henbudidiao/UAV-path-planning/README_ENG.md

 * Please feel free to create a Pull Request for adding  improvements.
 If you are a beginner, you can refer to this for getting started.

 ## Support
-* If you found this useful, please consider starring(★) the repo so that it can reach a broader audience.
+* If you found this useful, please consider starring(★) the repo so that it can reach a broader audience :kissing_heart:.